Super Mario Galaxy

 - NoteFairy - The little fairies that float around DK while he has a combo going.
 The model's original name is Fairy.
-This object is used in Galaxy to control the appearance of the colored music notes, but the object itself is placed very far away so as not to be seen.
+This object is used in Galaxy to control the appearance of the colored music notes, but the ObjectData file itself does not seem to be used.

 - PigPoppo - One of the many Hawg enemies in the game.
 The archive here is smaller by 20 KB due to all but the running animations being removed.